lexioliveira/ConvX/README.md

 **Lexi Oliveira**
 - Project created on 27/09/2025
-- First contact with SwiftUI and Clean Architecture
+- First contact with SwiftUI
-- Learning modern iOS development patterns

 ---